Al-Zawraa TV

 In January 2007, the station was noted broadcasting on the Eutelsat-owned Eurobird satellite and on the Arabsat/Badr satellite, both at the 26 degrees east orbital position.
 The Eurobird outlet was closed after only a few days' operation.
 The station's transmission was closed on the Nilesat 101 satellite in February 2007 for "interference with other channels".
 It became available again on the 7W position via Atlantic Bird 4.

 Programming

-Typical programming for the channel included footage of insurgent snipers killing U.S. soldiers in Iraq, and videos of IED attacks on coalition military vehicles.
+Typical programming for the channel included footage of American troops being picked off by insurgent snipers, blown up by roadside bombs and targeted by missiles.
 In many cases, these videos appear with patriotic, or anti-US style songs in the background, with the network asking viewers to comment on these videos by e-mail.

 Other programmes have included commentaries against the U.S. invasion of Iraq, and, for a short time, news bulletins read by presenters wearing Ba'ath Party army fatigues.

 The station was known to show Hidden Camera Jihad, a video compilation of insurgent operations against U.S. forces with slapstick-style soundtrack and video effects.

 The programmes were in Arabic, with occasional English subtitles.